| |

 Festive Fun- “Trunk Show Event”

 There is a rare, undeniable magic in giving something with a past a beautiful new destination.
-When you take an object that has traveled the world, seen decades of history, and maybe gathered a little bit of dust in a forgotten attic, and you breathe your own unique, vibrant life into it…that is where the real creative spark happens.
+When you take an object that has traveled the world.
+Seen decades of history and maybe gathered a little bit of dust in a forgotten attic.
+Then you breathe your own unique, vibrant life into it.
+That’s where the real creative spark happens.

-If you are new around here, welcome to the colorful, eccentric, and unapologetically maximalist world of The Festive Queen.
-I am a firm believer that life is entirely too short for boring accessories, blank walls, and weekends spent doing nothing but laundry and running errands.
+Firstly, if you are new around here.
+Welcome to the colorful, eccentric, and unapologetically maximalist world of The Festive Queen.
+I am a firm believer that life is too short for boring accessories, blank walls.
+And weekends spent doing nothing but laundry and running errands.
 That exact philosophy is the beating heart behind my monthly community event series: Festive Fun.

-Every single month, we gather to step out of the mundane, break away from the endless to-do lists, and dive headfirst into a brand-new creative project.
+Every month, we gather to step out of the mundane and break away from the endless to-do lists.
+Then we dive headfirst into a brand-new creative project.
 For May, we took over Granny Camp in Huntsville, Texas, for an event that might just go down in history as one of my absolute favorites: The Vintage Trunk Show.

 The Mission Behind Festive Fun: Reclaiming Your Creative Time

-Before we get into the Mod Podge and the leopard print fabrics, I want to talk about why these events exist.
+First, before we get into the Mod Podge and the leopard print fabrics, let’s talk about why these events exist.
 As women, we are constantly pouring from our own cups to fill everyone else’s.
 We are managing careers, raising kids, running households, and somehow trying to remember to drink enough water.

 It is so easy to let weeks, months, and even years slip by without ever doing something purely for the joy of it.
 The mission of Festive Fun is simple but profound: to get women out of their everyday routines, encourage them to do something entirely for themselves, and provide a safe, high-energy space to try something new.

 You do not need to consider yourself an “artist” to sit at one of our tables.
-You just need to show up, be willing to get a little paint on your hands, and let your imagination run wild.
-Every month we tackle a different project…from the beautiful floral arrangements of our April Petals and Patina event to the heavy-duty crafting of this month.
+Just show up, be willing to get a little paint on your hands, and let your imagination run wild.
+Every month we tackle a different project.
+From the beautiful floral arrangements of our April Petals and Patina event to the heavy-duty crafting of this month.
 It is about connection, community, and carrying a little piece of that joy back home with you.

 For the May Trunk Show, we hosted the event at Granny Camp in Huntsville, Texas.
-If you have never been, picture the most welcoming, eclectic, and creatively inspiring space imaginable.
-As the ladies walked in, they were greeted by the ultimate vintage sight: a literal mountain of vintage suitcases and train cases stacked high against a wall of colorful yarn.
+For those who have never been, picture the most welcoming, eclectic, and creatively inspiring space imaginable.
+As the ladies walked in, they’re greeted by the ultimate vintage sight!
+A literal mountain of vintage suitcases.
+Train cases stacked high against a wall of colorful yarn.

 We had an entire station dedicated strictly to supplies.
-And when I say unlimited supplies, I mean unlimited.
-We had gallons….yes, gallons….of Mod Podge ready to go.
-Baskets overflowed with vintage lace, gingham ribbon, floral fabrics, bandanas, and delicate paper napkins for decoupage.
-There was an entire shelf dedicated to chalk paints in every pastel and neon shade you could dream of, alongside mountains of beads, rhinestones, charms, and trims.
+Now when I say unlimited supplies, I mean unlimited.
+We had gallons.
+Yes, gallons of Mod Podge ready to go.
+Baskets overflowing with vintage lace, gingham ribbon, floral fabrics, bandanas, and delicate paper napkins for decoupage.
+An entire shelf dedicated to chalk paints in every pastel and neon shade you could dream of, alongside mountains of beads, rhinestones, charms, and trims.

 The Swag: Personalized Details and Vintage Sparks

 You know I cannot host an event without going completely over the top with the party favors.
-I am a sucker for a good goodie bag, and for this event, I wanted the takeaways to be just as personalized as the main project.
+I’m a sucker for a goodie bag, and for this event, I wanted the takeaways to be just as personalized as the main project.

-When each attendee arrived, they found two custom-made bag tags waiting for them.
-One was designed to hang directly on them as a wearable name tag, and the other was tucked away in their goodie bag to be attached to their newly flipped trunk.
+When each attendee arrived, they recieved two custom-made bag tags.
+One designed to hang directly on them as a wearable name tag.
+The other tucked away in their goodie bag to be attached to their newly flipped trunk.

 If you know my aesthetic, you know we lean heavily into the modern maximalist, Y2K-nostalgia vibe.
-These tags were a labor of love, crafted with distressed denim strips, hot pink ric-rac, delicate white lace, and, of course, a healthy dose of leopard print ribbon.
-I strung together custom beaded chains for every single woman, spelling out their names mixed with funky charms…miniature dice, eight balls, smiley faces, pearls, and tiny strawberries.
+These tags were a labor of love crafted with distressed denim strips, hot pink ric-rac, delicate white lace, and, of course, a healthy dose of leopard print ribbon.
+I strung together custom beaded chains for every woman.
+Their names spelled out with funky charms…miniature dice, eight balls, smiley faces, pearls, and tiny strawberries.
 Pinning these onto vintage luggage tags gave them that perfect eclectic, curated junk-journal feel.

 Inside their goodie bags, alongside their extra tag, were the signature DIY matchbooks I make for every event.
 It’s a tiny, functional piece of art to remind them of the sparks they revived that day.